Stepwise functional refoundation of relational concept analysis: Unified view of the RCA RCA⁰ space

 It is possible to define the meet and join: \begin{definition}[Meet and join of context-lattice pairs] Given $T$, $T'\in \mathcal{T}^N_{K^0,R,\Omega}$ $T\vee T'$ and $T\wedge T'$ are defined as:

 \end{definition} As this definition makes clear, the operations of $\mathcal{T}^N$ only depend on the context part.
-But the usual relations with the meet and join on the contexts and lattices are preserved: \begin{property} \end{property} \begin{proof} This is a simple consequence on the definition of conjunctions and disjunction on context-lattice pairs (\Def{def:Tconst}) and lattices (\Def{def:andorL}) as:
+But the usual relations with the meet and join on contexts and lattices are preserved: \begin{property} \end{property} \begin{proof} This is a simple consequence on the definition of conjunctions and disjunction on context-lattice pairs (Definition~\ref{def:Tconst}) and lattices (Definition~\ref{def:andorL}) as:

 \end{proof}